ch1ller0/fridgefm-inverter/README.md

     const num2Provider = injectable({ provide: multiNumToken, useValue: 25 })
     const num3Provider = injectable({ provide: multiNumToken, useValue: 35 })

-    const finalValue = await container.resolve(someToken) // 75 (it is a sum of all the multiNums)
+    const finalValue = await container.get(someToken) // 75 (it is a sum of all the multiNums)
     ```
 ### Container hierarchy and injection scopes
     ```typescript